 What are SVGs used for?

 SVGs are used to display two-dimensional graphics, logos, charts, and illustrations on websites.
 You can edit in SVGs in text editors or vector graphics editors like Adobe Illustrator.

 You can also use SVGs for plotter devices or vinyl cutting machines, like Circut.
 Devices like Circut allow you to logos and texts into the program directly from Illustrator.

 Before you save a design as an SVG, make sure to flatten your objects and convert your text outlines.
 As always, remember to keep a backup of your work before you start this process.

-SVG is becoming more of a standard on the web.
-All web browsers do not currently adopt it, but we believe SVGs will be read natively by all of them in the future.
+SVG is becoming more of a standard across the internet.
+Not all web browsers have adopted them yet, but we believe SVGs will be read natively by all of them soon.

-However, the downside of SVGs includes it only working with two-dimensional images so that photographs wouldn’t work, and understanding cross-browser responsiveness required to display the images properly can be tricky.
+Unfortunately, SVGs only work with two-dimensional images, so photographs don’t work.
+Plus, understanding the cross-browser responsiveness required to display the SVG images correctly can be tricky.